[Home]

 Slightly less impactful careers

-- Become a US policymaker.
+- Become a policymaker in the US.

 - Invent a new political ideology or system of governance that makes it safer to deploy superintelligent AI, human genetic engg, and whole brain emulation in this world.
 Invent a new spiritual ideology or religion that can unite humanity around a common position on superintelligent AI, human genetic engg, and whole brain emulation.